snstrong/jobly/readme.md

 This is the Express backend for Jobly, version 2.

+Auth: JWT

+Tests: Jest

-It also includes seed files for a PostgreSQL database for the project.
+This repo also includes seed files for a PostgreSQL database for the project.

 To run Jobly: